 - If your hobby involves a desk and chair, make sure the chair is comfortable yet supportive and the desk is large enough to suit your craft.

 - Set yourself up with adequate light.
 Poor lighting can negatively affect final outcomes and causes headaches, too.
+Plus, good lighting is a real mood elevator.

 - Find the right storage containers and shelves to stay organized.
 Have different sized containers on hand, including ones with dividers, and make sure everything you need is easy to find and access.